WHERE DO WE COMPETE?

-- The Team Administrator must complete and return the School Registration by the designated deadline (see important dates section).
+- The Team Administrator must complete and return the School Pre-registration. (see important dates section)

-- The Team Administrator must complete and return the Team Registration by the designated deadline (see important dates section).
+- The Team Administrator must complete and return the Team Registration. (see important dates section)

-- The Team Administrator, Coach, and Team Members must sign and return the Team Contract acknowledging they have read the Policy Handbook with their team and are aware of the rules and expectations.
-This is due with the Team Registration by the designated deadline (see important dates section).
+- The Team Administrator, Coach and Team Members must sign and return the Team Contract on the last page of this handbook acknowledging they have read the Policy Handbook with their team and are aware of the rules and expectations.
+This is due with the Team Registration. (see important dates section)

-- 3rd-4th Grade Division will be questioned over the first 12 books on the list.
+- 3rd-4th Grade Division will be questioned over 9 books.

-- 5th-6th Grade Division will be questioned over all 16 books.
+- 5th-6th Grade Division will be questioned over 12 books.

-- The students must be in grades 3rd-6th for the current school year.
+- The students must be in grades 3rd – 8th for the current school year.